APA Format Paper: Step-by-Step Guide (With Free Template)

 Page numbers.
 Top-right corner of every page.
 The title page is page 1.
 In Word: go to Insert > Page Number > Top of Page > Plain Number 3 (right-aligned).

 Running head.
 Student papers do not need a running head in APA 7.
-This changed from the 6th edition, and old templates still include it.
+Only professional papers (manuscripts submitted for journal publication) require one.
 If your professor specifically asks for one, add it.
-Otherwise, leave it out.
-Only professional papers (manuscripts submitted for journal publication) require a running head.

 APA Paper Title Page (Student Version)#